 The trails are all pretty well managed throughout with only about 3km on a dirt road fire trail so the walk remains immersive and interesting throughout but the views at the top is what the trip is all about.

-“…one of the best views you can get from a day walk in the ACT.”
+‘One of the best views from a day walk in the ACT.’

 I have done a fair few trips around Canberra and I would put Mount Gingera down as one of the best views you can get from a day walk in the ACT.
 The summit offers 360-degree views of the Bimberi Wilderness, Namadgi National Park and Kosciuszko National Park.
 It is truly a wilderness view.